ShamanDBI/shaman-core/README.md

 1. Case 1 - Two threads are operating on different section of the code.
 This is really not a problem out tool currently supports this feature.
 1. Case 2 - Two threads running the same section of the code.
 This is little challenging to solve currently we are working on this.

+## Adding New Architecture Support

+There are three places where archiecture specific support is needed
+1. Breakpoint Handling
+1. System Call Tracing
+1. Defining and using Register values

 ## Research Paper to Incorporate